-He pointed to a plant and I nearly began hyperventilating as I realized that I had been climbing through it for quite some time now.
+He pointed to a plant and I nearly began sweating as I realized that I had been climbing through it for quite some time now.
 He could tell by the look on my face that I was freaked out, so he reassured me, “Oh you’ll be fine!
 Just take a good shower when you get home!”
-With reluctancy, I nodded and continued hiking.
+Reluctantly, I nodded and continued hiking.

 We came to a fork in the trail, and Jenny and I decided to exit the path and head back.
 As we started up our new road, we turned back and said, “Thank you…” as we waited for them to fill in their names.
 “Jenkins family!”
 They replied.
 “Thank you, Jenkins family!” we said.
 “Remember, it’s all an adventured.
-Have fun…and don’t forget to look up!”
+Have fun, and don’t forget to look up!”
 Mr. Jenkins shouted as we parted ways.
 Jenny and I proceeded through the rest of our hike in amazement as we pondered everything that this day had taught us.
-(Oh, and I didn’t end up getting a poison ivy rash or anything either!)

 1. Don’t turn around when you are on your way.
 Don’t let resistance keep you from your goals and dreams.
 Keep climbing, you’ve already come so far.

-2. When fears come across your path, they only have power over you when you live in a mentality that agrees with the fallacy that your fear is stronger than you are.
-But that false mentality is crushed as soon as you come to the realization that you have the ability and authority in Jesus to put fear underneath your feet and stomp on it.
+2. When fears come across your path, they only have power over you if you live in a mentality that agrees with the fallacy that your fear is stronger than you are.
+However, that false mentality is crushed as soon as you come to the realization that you have the ability and authority in Jesus to put fear underneath your feet and quite literally – stomp on it.